gelus/vim-buffer-enhancement/README.md

 vim-buffer-enhancement
 ======================

-A small buffer enhancement for vim, enabling the "Re-ordering" of buffer
+A small buffer enhancement for vim, enabling the "Re-ordering" of buffers

 ------------------------------------------------------------------------

 Managing files with buffers is great!
-Once you get the hang of mentally keeping track of buffer numbers vim makes switching between them as simple at 3<C-^>!
+Once you get the hang of mentally keeping track of buffer numbers vim makes switching between them as simples as ```3<C-^>```!

 Unfortunately buffer numbers get pretty long.
 I myself find it annoying when I can't hit a buffer number with just my left hand.